artmizu/yandex-metrika-nuxt/README.md

 ## Features

-- Support Nuxt 3, for the nuxt 2 users check
+- Support Nuxt 3, nuxt 2 users can use
   [this one](https://github.com/artmizu/yandex-metrika-nuxt-2)
 - Prints handy mesages in a dev mode, when certain goals is reached
 - Expose useful methods to the nuxt app instance